zeroexploit/DLinkCap/README.md

 - -nm : Do not merge recorded raw Streams (-off-)
 - -dd : Do not delete the recorded raw Files (-off-)

+Example:

+dlinkcap http://user:pass@192.168.1.11/video.cgi http://user:pass@192.168.1.11/audio.cgi mp4 /var/record.mp4 -vi mjpeg -vc libx264 -vq 24 -vf 20 -ai s26le -ac libmp3 -aq 2 -t 01:30:00

+In this Example, DLinkCap will record for 1 hoour and 30 minutes.
+The mjpeg Video Input Stream will be encoded with x264 Codec (Quality 24) and contains 20 Frames per Second.
+The Audio s16le (16 Bit PCM - Little Endian) will be converted to Mp3 with a Quality Setting of 2.
+The Output File will be an MP4 at the given location.
+I would highly recommend to avoid the input format specifiers as they might mess up the result if set incorrectly.
+DLinkCap should be able to detect them in most of the cases.

 # Capture Intervalls
 If you want to use DLinkCap to capture in Intervalls in a specifig period of time, your only Chance is to use it together with Crontabs.
 At least for now.